JyothishRK/To-do-app/README.md

 4. **View the application:**

    - Open a web browser and go to `http://localhost:3000`.
-   - You can also specify a different port by setting the `PORT` environment variable before starting the application, e.g., `PORT=8080 node index.js`.
+   - You can also specify a different port by changing the `PORT` variable in the code(index.js) before starting the application.

 ## Screenshots